Have you heard of the Keto diet yet? What about Keto restaurants?

 Fortunately for you, you can have your almond flour sugar-free cake and eat it too.
-Here’s how to order a keto meal from any menu—including our top 5 favorite keto meals from restaurants you already love.
+Here’s how to order a keto meal from any menu at keto restaurants.

 There are a myriad of benefits that come with swapping your blueberry pancakes for an omelet in the morning, but here are a few: